 A student may petition for a waiver from a course prerequisite by demonstrating readiness for a class through previous coursework, work experience or other relevant experience.
-Students should complete a Waiver of Course Prerequisite form, following the instructions carefully, and submit the completed form to the Student Services Center along with supporting documentation.
+Students should complete a Prerequisite Screening form, following the instructions carefully, and submit the completed form to the Student Services Center along with supporting documentation.